dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_kubernetes: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_kubernetes: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_kubernetes: Debug this feature
 * Environment KUBECTL_DEFAULT_CONTEXT: Sets the default kubectl context after initialisation and when using the k8s-relogin script